 - Strategies for Resisting Immigration Detention in Rural America (January 2023)

-While we address these challenges, we can be certain that rural demographics will continue to shift in the coming decades.
+We can be certain that rural demographics will continue to shift in the coming decades.
 How do we prepare for that future?
-What will it take to advance immigrant and refugee belonging and justice in rural communities?
+What will it take to advance immigrant and refugee belonging in rural communities?
 We hope to answer these questions as GCIR pilots this new working group.
 Our collective goals are to:

 - better understand the current landscape of immigrant power-building and belonging across rural America.